 If you know you are going to be a little depleted, paying attention to eating nourishing foods, drinking fluids, sleeping when you can sleep, and clearing expectations can help you rebound during the postpartum period.

 Acceptance also goes a long way….

 In case of emergency, administer oxygen to yourself first…

-We all come to realize eventually that in order to be the parents we want to be, we have to get shored up with self-care, with support, with relief, and simply, some days, with a hot shower and a nourishing meal.
-Sometimes we have to come up gasping to realize this reality is irrefutable.
+Eventually we all come to realize that in order to be the parents we want to be, we have to shore ourselves up with self-care, with support, with relief.
+Some days it may just take a hot shower and a nourishing meal.
+At times we may have to come up gasping to realize that this reality is irrefutable.

 If at all possible, put plans in place for support before the baby comes.
 We suggest a postpartum plan by 27 weeks of pregnancy.

 There are friendly locals who can show you around